 - (1) The purpose of oral examination components is to assess whether candidates are able to identify interconnections within the examination matter and relate specific problems to these interconnections.
-Additionally, the purpose of the oral examination is to assess whether the candidate has a broad knowledge of the fundamental principles of his or her field of study. - (2) An oral examination lasts between 15 and 60 minutes.
+Furthermore, candidates should demonstrate that they have adequate fundamental knowledge relating to their academic programme. - (2) An oral examination lasts between 30 and 60 minutes.